vermaabhay734/textutils/README.md

 - **Reading Time Estimation:**
   - Estimate the time required to read the provided text.

+- **Email Address Finder:**
+  - Identify and display email addresses present in the text.

 - **Preview Feature:**
   - Preview how the text will appear before making changes.